 More than 8,900 graduate and professional students study at the university at any given time, and the university attracts graduate and professional students from more than 100 countries and all 50 states.

-Each of Washington University’s seven schools offers graduate or professional degrees.
+Each of Washington University’s schools offers graduate or professional degrees.
 Admission to these programs is school-based, often with departments determining which students to accept into their programs.
 Inquiries regarding specific degree programs should be made to the correct admissions office and the supervising department or school.

 - Arts & Sciences

 - School of Continuing & Professional Studies